unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2075 – 390740016.
 The authors further thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Judith Schepers.
 Moreover, the authors would like to thank Tanja Bien for her valuable feedback on the paper manuscript.

 # Package references
-Please note that we only mention the main dependencies of the toolbox here, but the dependencies of the dependencies can be found in the respective `Manifest.toml` files.
+Please note that we only mention the main dependencies of the package here, but the dependencies of the dependencies can be found in the respective `Manifest.toml` files.
 Furthermore, please note that we only list rather than cite the packages for which we could not find any citation file or instruction.

 **Julia** [@Julia-2017]
 **DataFrames.jl** [@JSSv107i04]